The Jabra Speak 510 is a portable speakerphone that has the size of a hockey puck. But when it comes to audio quality, the Speak 510 is a heavyweight.

 The Link 360 is an optional accessory, but it can also be sold as part of the Speak 510 pack.
 In such cases, the speakerphone and the dongle are pre-paired and ready to use.
 All that needs to be done is simply plug the dongle into the laptop’s USB port.

 The Speak 510 is powered by a rechargeable battery.
 This battery exhibits impressive life, enduring a total of 15 hours.
-It should be mentioned that it endures 15 hours, regardless of the speakerphone is used mainly for music or mainly for calls.
+It should be mentioned that it endures 15 hours, regardless of whether the speakerphone is used mainly for music or mainly for calls.

 The Speaker 510’s battery is recharged by plugging the speakerphone’s in-built USB cable into a laptop.
 Alternatively, users can obtain a power switch adaptor or a power bank.
 The battery’s charging time is only two hours.